 Components of Navigation

+1. Navigation Graph: The Navigation Graph is a graph that shows a group of Navigation destinations and their connections.
 In this file, you can define the different destinations in the application and how they are connected.
 An application can have more than one Navigation Graph and these Navigation Graphs can be nested together

 2. Destinations: A Navigation Destination can be a screen(Activity or Fragment).
 We can specify arguments, actions and deep link URLs for these destinations.